Casa Bloc: History

+Between 1932 and 1933, the so-called Worker's Housing Group was built, a collection of small houses (casetes) commissioned by the Generalitat de Catalunya.
+During the construction of the Worker's Housing Group, the working hours of the construction workers and quantities of materials used to build the casetes were kept under exact control, so that the exact cost of the development could be calculated.
+The living area of each of these buildings was 35m² plus a small garden.
+In addition, in order to save money, an attempt was made to solve the problem of a low maximum occupancy of the buildings, which was solved by adding a second floor to each of the buildings.
+With regards to the success of this scheme, the Generalitat de Catalunya considered building a larger project, and the idea of the Casa Bloc arose.

 Josep Lluís Sert (1902-1983), Joan Baptista Subirana (1904-1978), and Josep Torres Clavé (1906-1939) designed a large building with more than 200 apartments for workers in the industrial district of Sant Andreu, many of whom at that time still lived in shacks, generally in very poor conditions.
 The project was supported by the Casa Obrera, a body under the Government of Catalonia in charge of building housing for workers and improve the living conditions of the socially disadvantaged.
 The official laying of the first stone in 1933 was attended by the President of the Generalitat, Francesc Macià.

 The Spanish Civil War prevented the completion of the Casa Bloc and the conclusion of the three-year conflict put an end to the philosophy that had underpinned its construction.
 The building was allocated not to workers but to the families, widows, and orphans of members of the Nationalist forces and, a little later, to the national police.

 Structurally, the finished building was at odds with the aims of the GATCPAC architects: the communal spaces on the ground floor were completed in other ways, part of the original system of vertical access and corridors was discarded, and the primary purpose of the project and its social and cultural function was lost.

 The GATCPAC members had sought to embody key elements of the group's thinking in the Casa Bloc, with a program designed to provide decent housing at low cost while suggesting new forms of social living and collective identity, formalized in a new urbanism based on a new concept of the city.

 This creative freedom, closely aligned with the tenets of the European avant-garde of the time, and reflecting a significant social commitment, was swept away in Francoist Spain, and was not recognized and recovered until the restoration of democracy.